-To configure the Media Hard Buttons on a TS7 touchscreen, navigate to the Configurator Interface Tab:
+To configure the Media Hard Buttons on a TS7/TS10 touchscreen, navigate to the Configurator Interface Tab:

-- Under Touchscreen Options, click the "+" next to the entry labeled ELAN TS7 to expand the list. - Verify this item is the screen that you are trying to configure using the ID This TouchScreen button as described in exercise one at the beginning of this lesson. - 3.
+- Under Interface Devices (TouchScreen), click the "+" next to the entry labeled ELAN TS7 or ELAN TS10 to expand the list. - Verify this item is the screen that you are trying to configure using the ID This TouchScreen button as described in Exercise 1 at the beginning of this lesson. - 3.
 Select the entry labeled Tab Config: Media System. - 4.
-In the Properties section, use the Default Tab dropdown to select the Media Zone where the screen is located and which the hard buttons will control.
+In the Properties pane, use the Default Tab dropdown to select the Media Zone where the screen is located that the hard buttons will control.
 For training purposes, select the Living Room zone.
 Selecting a zone here has the following effects: - a.
 The "Music" hard button on the panel will automatically be mapped to toggle power for the zone.
 If the zone is not currently showing in the Viewer, you will be taken to the zone.
 Additionally, pressing and holding this button will execute All Zones Off. - b.
-The "Up Arrow" and "Down Arrow" hard buttons will automatically be mapped to ramp volume up and down for the zone. - c.
+The "Up Arrow" and "Down Arrow" hard buttons will automatically be mapped to ramp volume up and down for the zone.

 The "Mute" button will be automatically mapped to the Mute Toggle command for the zone.